jessev14/Multiattack-5e/README.md

 However, this custom roller can be disabled (in the module settings) while maintaining the Multiattack Tool in the token layer toolbar.
 The Multiattack Tool is planned to be as openly compatible as possible, but is not compatible with the core default roller.

-Better Rolls 5e is currently compatible and basic Midi-QOL compatibility is implemented, though still requires some testing and  .
+Better Rolls 5e is currently compatible and basic Midi-QOL compatibility is implemented, though still requires some testing and fine tuning.
 Mars 5e will be considered after implementing Midi-QOL compatibility.

 ## Technical Information